 December is behind us; the time of year where our senses are inundated with the sounds, the smells, the language and customs of the holidays.
 And as the decorations come down and the parties end, the meaning of the season starts to fade.
 Whether we come from a religious tradition or not, many of us share the desire to look deeper and try to reclaim those values and beliefs that made us love this time of year in the first place: the wonder, the love of family and friends, and the desire to live with hope and peace in our lives.
 Who can blame us for wanting to keep those sentiments alive and at the center of our thoughts?

 These values became vibrantly real for us a few weeks ago in a very unlikely place.
-That’s when my wife Lisa and I made the trip to Guatemala to review the progress of the Open Wide Foundation Peronia dental clinic project and to get to know some of the people there who have been instrumental in helping to get things moving.
+That’s when my husband Glen and I made the trip to Guatemala to review the progress of the Open Wide Foundation Peronia dental clinic project and to get to know some of the people there who have been instrumental in helping to get things moving.

 This complex project would never have been possible without the enthusiastic support of Edwin Escobar, the mayor of Villa Nueva (including Peronia), and founder of Asociacion Por Una Mejor Guatemala—a foundation whose mission it is to build schools in poor communities throughout Guatemala.
 We spent a day with Edwin and with Ginna Lopez, the fundraising manager for the Asociacion who is a powerful driving force behind what they do, touring some of the poorest communities in the country.
 Listening to Edwin describe his goals as the new mayor of a municipality of nearly three million people, and hearing the stories of the work of the foundation, we were profoundly touched.

-With the city leaders who are making it happen (my wife, Lisa, with Edwin and Ginna in the center)
+Glen and Lisa with the city leaders who are making it happen

 Hope is an essential ingredient in the work of bringing lasting change to impoverished communities.
 Few people understand this better than Edwin.
 He understands that you don’t solve problems just with money, and he has an extraordinary ability to inspire people to dream of better things for their communities.
 What’s more, he has the determination and the know-how to show them how to take the concrete steps to turn those dreams into reality.